 Use your long runs to practice your nutrition on your long runs and wear your ‘race’ running clothes on at least one long run to make sure it doesn’t chafe.

 Practice eating on the run and find what food suits you both before and during your run, and practice drinking too.

 Also try and do a couple of races for your long runs to get to experience what race day will feel like.

 Tip 10: Ask for Advice and Share Your Worries

 If you have a question ask it - there’s no stupid or too embarrassing question.
 There is a wealth of experience in the London Marathon Training & Support Facebook Group (click HERE to join).
-If you’re not already a member come on in, regardless of which marathon you’re running!
+If you’re not already a member come on in, regardless of which marathon or half you’re running!

 “Share your worries and experiences with this group.
 I learned so much on here and didn’t feel ‘lonely’ in the starting pen because I knew we were all there and feeling the same.”

 Most importantly believe that you can do it.
 Mental strength is as important as physical strength, especially for us slower runners in the race.

 Everyone has times when they have doubts about completing a marathon.
 Focus on and trust in your plan and the process of getting there, and just keep saying to yourself “I can”.